 Paste the contents of your SSH public key into the text box and click Next.

-In the Management Cluster Settings section, select the Development or Production tile.
+In the Control Plane Settings section, select the Development or Production tile.

 In either of the Development or Production tiles, use the Instance type drop-down menu to select from different combinations of CPU, RAM, and storage for the control plane node VM or VMs.

 Choose the configuration for the control plane node VMs depending on the expected CPU, memory, and storage consumption of the workloads that it will run.
 For example, some workloads might require a large compute capacity but relatively little storage, while others might require a large amount of storage and less compute capacity.
-If you select an instance type in the Production tile, the instance type that you selected is automatically selected for the Worker Node Instance Type and Load Balancer Instance Type.
-If necessary, you can change these.
+The instance type that you select applies to the management cluster itself and to the Tanzu Kubernetes clusters that you deploy from it.

 Use the API Server Load Balancer drop-down menu to select the VM template for the API Server Load Balancer.